 Collection Description & Creator Information

 The collection also contains maps and surveys of Princeton University lands, primarily but not exclusively the main campus.
-While most of the maps are of a standard type, a few are of a humorous or cartoonish nature, and a few of the surveys were conducted by students.
+While most of the maps are standard, a few are humorous or cartoonish, and a few of the surveys were conducted by students.

 - Collection Creator Biography: